qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 Distance to nearest hub (line to hub)
 -------------------------------------

-.. warning:: This algorithm is deprecated and can be removed anytime.
+.. warning:: This algorithm is deprecated since QGIS 4.0 and can be removed anytime.
   Prefer using :ref:`qgisdistancetonearesthub` algorithm instead.

 Creates lines that join each feature of an input vector to the nearest feature in a destination layer.